-During closing argument, the prosecutor asked the jury to infer that Daniel

-Lazcano told Travis Carlon he killed Marcus Schur.
-Carlon repeatedly testified that he argued Carlon's denial of an express concession was unbelievable and that Lazcano probably told Carlon of the details of the murder.
+During closing argument, the prosecutor asked the jury to infer that Daniel Lazcano told Travis Carlon he killed Marcus Schur.
+Carlon repeatedly testified that he "assumed" the brothers killed Schur, based on their statements and actions, even though Carlon declared that the brothers never explicitly confessed.
+In closing, the prosecutor argued Carlon's denial of an express concession was unbelievable and that Lazcano probably told Carlon of the details of the murder.